alchan00/alchan00.github.io/daily-notes/2026-09-09/index.md

 Incarnations of spdQp x spdQp. fundamental group of FF curve = G_Qp
 Drinfeld's lemma.
-extending the diamond functor to preadic space X / Z_p if X were analytic this is a diamond but in general a v-sheaf.
+extending the diamond functor to preadic space X / Z_p (formal scheme, perfect scheme) if X were analytic this is a diamond but in general a v-sheaf.